-Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness.
+Describe coordination with the Continuum of Care and efforts to address the needs of homeless people (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and people at risk of homelessness.

 The CoC's primary goal is to address homelessness in the region.
 The group is charged with developing and implementing Riverside County's five-year plan to end homelessness and address housing in the County.
-The COC is provided with federal funding to offer homeless services and shelter.
-Moreno Valley staff regularly attend the CoC meetings.
-In addition, the city staff assists in organizing and coordinating the Homeless Point in Time (PIT) Counts.
-Participating in these counts provides staff with a firsthand knowledge of homeless needs through direct interaction with potential recipients of homeless services.
-Data from the homeless count is applied to determine homeless service needs and levels in the City.
+The CoC receives funding to offer homeless services and shelter.
+Moreno Valley staff regularly attend meetings held by the CoC.
+In addition, city staff assist in organizing and coordinating the Homeless Point in Time (PIT) Counts.
+Participating in these counts provides staff with firsthand knowledge of homeless needs through direct interaction with potential recipients of homeless services.
+Data from the homeless count is considered when determining homeless service needs and levels in the City.